DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 To view metrics specific to a single agent or waypoint, see [Specific Metrics](metrics/specific-metrics.md).

 To view visualizations of connections between waypoints and connections between a waypoint and it's sublocations, see [Visualizations](metrics/visualizations.md).

 ---

+## Playback and Alerts

+To view simulation playback history and alert flags, see [Playback](metrics/playback.md).

+To set up alerts for specific waypoints, see [Waypoint Alerts](config/waypoints/waypoints.md#setting-up-alerts).

+---